 - Approaches work with an equity and inclusion lens

-- Proficient with email, Google Drive/G Suite tools, Excel
+- Proficient with email, Google Drive/G Suite tools, and Excel

 - Comfortable with a metrics-driven approach to evaluation